Photorefractive Keratectomy Eye Surgery

 What Are the Advantages of PRK Eye Surgery?

 PRK eye surgery is highly accurate in correcting many cases of nearsightedness.
-Approximately 80% of PRK patients have 20/20 vision without glasses or contact lenses one year after the surgery; 95% to 98% have 20/40 or better without glasses or contacts.
+Approximately 80% to 90% of PRK patients have 20/20 vision without glasses or contact lenses one year after the surgery; 95% to 98% have 20/40 or better without glasses or contacts.

 What Are the Disadvantages of PRK Eye Surgery?